How DEC charities are providing aid as the crisis evolves

 Gaza

 Jamil Sawalmeh is Country Director for ActionAid Palestine.
-He describes the conditions that his colleagues in Gaza are working under:
+He describes the conditions that his colleagues in Gaza are working in:

 "When aid is not getting in, that's where we are most needed... that's where money becomes the fine line between life and death."

 During the temporary ceasefire earlier in the year, many DEC charities were able to replenish much-needed supplies such as food, medicine and essential hygiene items.
-These have helped to sustain their operations over the past weeks.
+Although these are now running dangerously low, they have helped to sustain some operations over the past weeks.

 “The ceasefire period was very important, because we had a significant amount of supplies that have come into Gaza, which actually made it possible for people to survive for 60 days.
 If we did not have that ceasefire period, I don't think many people in Gaza would have lasted a couple of weeks.”